usnistgov/dioptra/docs/source/user-guide/entry-points.rst

 .. note::

-   This particular usage for the term *entry point* `originates with the MLFlow library <https://mlflow.org/docs/latest/projects.html#overview>`_, and we have adopted for this project since Dioptra uses MLFlow_ on the backend to provide job tracking capabilities.
+   This particular usage for the term *entry point* `originates with the MLFlow library <https://mlflow.org/docs/latest/projects.html#overview>`_, and we have adopted it for this project since Dioptra uses MLFlow_ on the backend to provide job tracking capabilities.

 Each implementation of a Testbed entry point requires, at minimum, two separate files, a :term:`YAML` formatted ``MLproject`` file, and an executable Python script that can set its internal parameters via command-line options (e.g. :py:mod:`argparse` and :py:mod:`click`).
 These files are the topics of the following sections.